Senababs/LITA_Training_Documentation/README.md

    - Collect Data from Ms Excel
    - Store Data
      - How query written to get all data in the table Lagos_Store
-       - [Select * From Lagos_Store]
+       - Select * From Lagos_Store

 - Github [Join](https://github.com)
-This site helps to build portfolio to enhance career path.
+This site helps to showcase projects and demonstrate skills to enhance career path.
     - Document learning process
     - Document single and group projects